 - Start sharing!

-Here are some examples of platforms for designing digital business cards:
+Here are a few of the best platforms for designing and managing digital business cards:

 - Beaconstac: Best for creating QR code digital business cards.